mediquo/mediquo-flutter-sdk/README.md

 In order to have a full functionality of the widget, the init method requires the definition of some listener functions.
 These functions should define the behaviour of your application in the next cases:
 - onDownload(string downloadUrl): It will be invoked when the user tries to download a file in the SDK.
+- onLoadUrl(string url): It will be invoked when the user tries to open a url sent to the chat in the SDK.
 - onMicrophonePermission(): It will be invoked when the user is accessing to a video call and requires the device microphone permission.
 - onCameraPermission(): It will be invoked when the user is accessing to a video call and requires the device camera permission.